QuantEcon/lecture-python.myst/lectures/newton_method.md

 Our next step is to investigate a large market with 5,000 goods.

+To handle this large problem we will use Google JAX.

 The excess demand function is essentially the same, but now the matrix $A$ is $5000 \times 5000$ and the parameter vectors $b$ and $c$ are $5000 \times 1$.